 Sales for the proof coins were sharply lower compared to the prior two years, and accordingly the US Mint did not produce the coins to the full extent of the maximum mintage levels.
 The individual half ounce coin sold out in mid-November at a surprisingly low level.
 The other individual options would sell in early in January 2013, eventually followed by the four coin set option in February.
 At the time each coin established a new mintage low or the respective denomination in proof format.

-On June 28, 2012, the Mint released the 2012-W Uncirculated Gold Eagle, representing a second numismatic version for collectors.
+On June 28, 2012, the Mint released the 2012-W Uncirculated Gold Eagle (Buy on eBay), representing a second numismatic version for collectors.
 These coins were struck on specially burnished blanks and carried the “W” mint mark.
 The product was previously released from 2006 to 2008 in the full range of sizes.
 After a two year gap in production, the offering was resumed in 2011, but available only in one ounce size.

 Sales for the uncirculated coin progressed slowly, and an unexpected sell out occurred in November 2012.
 With a final audited mintage of just 5,829 pieces, this issue became the lowest mintage coin of the entire series across all bullion and numismatic issues.

 During 2012, the market price of gold ranged from a low of $1,540 to a high of $1,791.50 per ounce.
 The cumulative average price for the year was $1,668.98.